jiangtian616/JHenTai/README.md

 ## Bug

-1. When the reading page takes the up-to-bottom scrolling direction, there is a very small chance that current page number can't be synchronized correctly; third-party libraries are involved.
-2. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.
+1. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.
-3. Change download path to SD card is not supported now.
+2. Change download path to SD card is not supported now.

 ## Main Dart Dependencies